A Shining Path unit ready to go on patrol

 The children of the Shining Path

 “The soldiers are our class brothers, but it’s these enslaving laws that make these sons of the people fight for the State.
 Why aren’t the sons of the rich serving in the army?”
 It seemed that Raul had an answer for everything.

 Probably the most controversial of the many issues that surround the Shining Path is the presence of several dozen young children within their ranks.
 “Raul” had proudly given me a USB stick with footage of the Shining Path children shouting Marxist-Maoist slogans they clearly didn’t understand.
-I questioned him about the origin of these kids, as some reports state that they had been abducted.
+I questioned him about the origin of these minors, as some reports state that they had been abducted.

 “No one will ever prove that we have kidnapped a single child.
 Our children are not involved in combat, they are the sons and daughters of our combatants and there isn’t a single one of them who cannot read and write.”

-Suddenly our interview was cut short by a rebel whispering something in Comrade Raul’s ear.
+Suddenly our interview was stopped short by a rebel whispering something in Comrade Raul’s ear.
 Raul asked me to switch off the camera while whispers between him and Alipio went back and forth.
 I switched the camera off and then switched it on again.
 And that’s when the striking question from Raul came: “We’ve just received news that an 80-strong military detachment is heading in our direction, and you have to understand that we want to raise a concern from our part.
 We wanted to ask if this is because of a plot between you and the enemy?”